+- 1. The student demonstrates a knowledge of the Bible by successfully completing

+- Bible survey classes;

+- Core Bible classes; and

+- A comprehensive Bible knowledge exam.

-- 1. The student demonstrates a working knowledge of the Bible. - 2.
-The student demonstrates a knowledge of the overall system of truth set forth in the Bible. - 3.
-The student demonstrates interpretive skill in independent Bible study. - 4.
-The student summarizes and defends a Bible-based system of faith. - 5.
-The student explains Baptist heritage and fundamentalism. - 6.
-The student demonstrates growing Christian maturity.
+- 2. The student demonstrates a knowledge of the overall system of truth set forth in the Bible by successfully completing

+- A Christian Experience class;

+- Bible doctrine classes;

+- Senior-level theology classes; and

+- A comprehensive theology knowledge exam.

+- 3. The student demonstrates interpretive skill in independent Bible study by successfully completing

+- An Introduction to Bible Study class; and

+- Completing written assignments in Bible classes.

+- 4. The student summarizes and defends a Bible-based system of faith by successfully completing

+- An Apologetics and Worldview class; and

+- Senior-level theology classes.

+- 5. The student explains Baptist heritage and fundamentalism by

+- A Baptist History and Beliefs class; and

+- Senior-level theology classes.